The Effect of an Unconscious Auditory Stimulus on Pilot Performance under Varying Instrument Flying Conditions

 Scholarly Commons Citation

 Christakou, Christina Eleni, "The Effect of an Unconscious Auditory Stimulus on Pilot Performance under Varying Instrument Flying Conditions" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 31.